 The LFC Block Operational Agreement is defined in Article 3 of the SOGL, as a "a multi-party agreement between all TSOs of a LFC block if the LFC block is operated by more than one TSO and means a LFC block operational methodology to be adopted unilaterally by the relevant TSO if the LFC block is operated by only one TSO".
 A 'load-frequency control block' or 'LFC block' is defined by the same Article of the SOGL as "a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement at interconnectors to other LFC blocks, consisting of one or more LFC areas, operated by one or more TSOs fulfilling the obligations of load-frequency control."

-The document needs to be compliant with the Synchronous Area Operational Agreement on Load Frequency Control and Reserves (Article 118), hereafter referred to as SAOA, to be drafted by all
+The document needs to be compliant with the Synchronous Area Operational Agreement (Article 118), hereafter referred to as SAOA, drafted by all TSOs (ENTSO-E) by 12 months after entry into force of the SOGL.